-- For a paper or poster by individual authors or co-authors, there is a maximum of five pages (including references). - For a related paper set by multiple author or co-author groups, each first author of a paper within the paper set submits an abstract and proposal for that paper, in a maximum of ten pages per proposal (including references). - For a special symposium by multiple presenters, there is a maximum of 10 pages (including references).
-This should include a description of all the papers in one document (including the five features listed-above) within the set and indicate the relationship of the findings to one another. - 7.
-Invited Strand Co-coordinators may (optional) recommend one invited Strand session (entitled Admin Symposium on the online submission web page).
+Each pair of Strand Co-coordinators may (optional) recommend one invited Strand session (entitled Admin Symposium on the online submission web page).
 Board members in some cases (e.g., Publications Advisory Committee) may have two invited sessions.
 These sessions do not go through the normal review process.
 Suggestions for invited sessions are advisory to the Program Chair, who is responsible for the overall balance of the Annual International Conference.
 Strand Co-coordinators are encouraged to assemble a session and invite participants.
 It should be clear to invited speakers, however, that the session is not confirmed at the time of invitation.
 Strand Co-coordinators enter the Admin Symposium into the website.
 These invited sessions will be scheduled as part of the regular program and will count toward the Strand's total number of sessions for the conference.
 Invited Admin Symposia or invited sessions must be uploaded by August 31st.

-Specific coordinator steps in processing proposals can be found the NARST Handbook.
+Specific coordinator steps in processing proposals can be found in the NARST Handbook.